 They do not have a standard notation like UPN, for example, but they offer more freedom and creativity in order to visualize their processes the way they want.
 They are great for explaining all kinds of complex processes using a simple and effective way.

 They can illustrate process steps and show the entire flow from inputs to outputs.
-Actually, flowcharts are a basic framework for BPMN that display advance process flow.
+Flowcharts are a basic framework for BPMN that display advance process flow.

-You can do a flowchart using a diagram option, such as Lucid chart, in order to create an original process.
+You can do a flowchart using a diagram option, such as a Lucid chart, to create an original process.
 There are also many libraries to take advantage of together with drag-and-drop function.

 Yourdon’s Data Flow Diagrams (DFDs)